 We may, at our discretion, impose limits on the amount of money you can convert or the number of conversions you can perform.
 You are responsible for all risks associated with maintaining multiple currencies in a PayPal account.
 You may not manage or convert currencies for speculative trading purposes, conversion arbitrage, conversion options, or any other activity that we determine is primarily for the purpose of gaining or making money based on currency conversion rates.
 We may hold, cancel, or reverse any transaction we determine to violate this policy.

 How we convert currency

-If PayPal converts currency, it will be completed at the transaction exchange rate we set for the relevant currency exchange.
+Other than as set out below and on the Fees Page, if PayPal converts currency, it will be completed at the transaction exchange rate we set for the relevant currency exchange.